JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Shackle](https://steven-miller.itch.io/shackle) by Steven Miller

 In Shackle you resemble a length-3 snake, but instead of having a head, body, and tail, you are a prisoner shackled to a ball & chain.
 Dragging the ball around behind you feels perfectly snake-like, but you are also able to walk over your chain (snake midsection) and push the ball (snake tail), a humanoid subterfuge!
 The goal in each level is to reach the exit, and doing so will require activating colored sensors to raise or lower walls - a familiar idea in non-snake puzzle games.
 Its combination with the novel ball & chain movement works exceptionally well, revealing both fun ideas and marvelous puzzles.
-It begins gently but ends with some devious head-scratchers, the last of which is one of my favorite puzzles of the year.
+It begins gently and the difficulty curve is gradual, but it ends with some devious head-scratchers, the last of which is one of my favorite puzzles of the year.

 You might have recognized that the game is actually a trenchant metaphor, the prisoner being me and the shackle representing this article with its need for continual updates.
 Steven completely nailed the dreary atmosphere and the prisoner's pale complexion.